 - Providing healthy foods and limiting sugary snacks

-- Lifting your child’s lip monthly to check for changes to their teeth or signs of tooth decay
+- Lifting your children’s lip monthly to check for changes to their teeth or signs of tooth decay

 - Brushing your child’s teeth twice a day (as soon as their first tooth appears)

-- Using non-fluoridated toothpaste when brushing their teeth (unless otherwise recommended by your health care provider or until your child reaches the age of 3)
+- Using non-fluoridated toothpaste when brushing their teeth (unless otherwise recommended by your health care provider or until your children reaches the age of 3)

 - Scheduling regular dental check-ups